A.K.A. RCD (Residual Current Device) or ELCB (Earth Leakage Circuit Breaker)

 - There is a maximum number of circuits that can be protected by one safety switch.

-- More commonly these days combo breakers are available and allow each circuit to have its own safety switch and circuit breaker in the one unit.
+- More commonly these days combo breakers (also known as RCBOs) are available and allow each circuit to have its own safety switch and circuit breaker in the one unit, these are more expensive, but preferable as they cause less nuisance tripping of other circuits.
+They also make fault finding easier.

 - Fixed Appliances such as Stoves, Hot Water, and Air Conditioning are not required to have a Safety Switch, in some cases they will have one installed anyhow.